Russia restricts Twitter services over 'illegal' content | DW | 10.03.2021

 The regulator cited 3,168 instances of illegal content that the platform had failed to remove.
 This included 2,569 cases of users inciting minors to commit suicide, 450 cases of child pornography and 149 cases of information on drug use.

-The statement said that this first measure to slow down Twitter's service in Russia would affect all mobile devices and half of stationary devices.
+The statement said that this first measure to slow down Twitter's service in Russia would affect all mobile devices and half of non-mobile devices.

+Moscow has been increasingly tightening its grip on US-based social media platforms in an attempt to make them abide by Russian laws.

+In December, the Russian parliament's lower house passed two bills that would give greater power to the state to punish companies such as Facebook and Twitter.
+The bills included powers to fine the platforms for failing to delete banned content and allowing restrictions if they "discriminate" against Russian media organizations.